 A Focused Community, But Not An Exclusive One

-We focus primarily on women and those that identify as women, but not exclusively.
+We focus primarily on all those who identify as women, but not exclusively.
 We try to create a supportive, non-threatening environment for all who participate.
 We encourage everyone in our community to help us create an atmosphere where the safety of others is validated.
-We are intentionally working to become an antiracist community through leadership training, acknowledging that systemic racism is embedded deeply in our culture (including within our own organization) and that we need to change this.

 WWf(a)C Jacksonville is an affiliate site of Women Writing for (a) Change in Cincinnati.
 Since 1991, WWf(a)C has evolved into a powerful and empowering community of women and girls telling our stories.
 We are a radically inclusive community of women creating change in ourselves and our worlds one truth, one voice at a time.